Skip to Content Facebook Feature Image

 Warsaw opens a new modern art museum as it tries to leave Poland's communist legacy behind

-WARSAW, Poland (AP) — The Polish capital on Friday is opening a modern art museum designed by American architect Thomas Phifer, a minimalist light-filled structure that meant to be a symbol of openness and tolerance as the city tries to free itself from its communist legacy.
+WARSAW, Poland (AP) — A modern art museum designed by American architect Thomas Phifer opens its doors in the Polish capital Friday — a minimalist, light-filled structure that is meant to be a symbol of openness and tolerance as the city tries to free itself from its communist legacy.

 The Museum of Modern Art in Warsaw sits like a bright white box on a major city street.
 Inside, a monumental staircase with geometric lines rises to upper floors, where large windows flood the gallery rooms with light.